30 years of proven results.

 IATSE department head must:

-have a fully staffed crew before bringing on a trainee.
+Hire a fully staffed crew before accepting a trainee.
+A trainee cannot supplement your labor force.

 -

-Hollywood CPR trainees are trained for over 250 hours by IATSE professionals followed by 640 work experience hours in their craft.
-Trainees are authorized to do covered work under the department head’s discretion as long as there is a fully staffed crew.
+Trainees are authorized to shadow and complete covered work under supervision with the department head’s approval as long as there is a fully staffed crew.

 -